bids-standard/bids-website/docs/impact/index.md

 We update the contributor appendix every specification release.
 As of July 2023, we have over 300 credited contributors.

-A brief account of contributors per repository, estimated demographics and affiliations of contributors, and Github dependent project counts are provided below:
+The table below provides a brief account of the number of contributors per repository.
+Estimated demographics and affiliations of contributors is also provided below.

 | repository        | all-contributors                                                                                                                  | github                                                                                            |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |